alexislours/crcpedia/tables/ItemParam.md

 **Type**: hshCstringRef

 **Notes**: Low', 'High', 'Normal' and 'None'.
 Similar to ItemHobbyType.
 Could have a name similar to ItemLifeType?
+Seems to be used to generate villagers' LifePoint values in their NpcRoom bymls

 **Versions**: